Multi-variable Quantification of BDDs in External Memory using Nested Sweeping (Extended Paper): Introduction

 Adiar~\cite{Soelvsten2022:TACAS} is a BDD package written in C++ based on the ideas of Lars Arge~\cite{Arge1995:1}: the depth-first recursive algorithms are replaced with iterative algorithms.
 Here, one or more priority queues reorder the execution of recursive calls such that they are synchronised with a level-by-level traversal of the inputs.
 This makes Adiar's algorithms, unlike the conventional recursive implementations, optimal in the I/O-model~\cite{Aggarwal1987} of Aggarwal and Vitter \cite{Arge1995:1,Arge1996}.
 In turn, this enables it to manipulate BDDs beyond the reach of conventional BDD packages at a negligible cost to its running time \cite{Soelvsten2022:TACAS}.

-Yet, the ideas in \cite{Arge1995:1,Arge1996,Soelvsten2022:TACAS} only provide a translation of the simplest BDD algorithms.
-Specifically, it only provides a translation for operations without any data-dependency on earlier recursive calls in each node in the BDD's graph.
+Yet, the ideas in \cite{Arge1995:1,Arge1996,Soelvsten2022:TACAS} only provide a translation of the simplest BDD algorithms, which do not recurse on the result of other recursive calls.
 This does not provide a way to translate the more complex BDD algorithms that recurse on intermediate recursion results, e.g.\ multi-variable quantification.
 Hence, until this work, Adiar could not easily be used for solving Quantified Boolean formul{\ae} (QBF).
 Furthermore, game solving and symbolic model checking has until now been out of reach for Adiar.